Table of Contents

 - Keep up some level of activity and exercise, within your abilities.
 Your doctor can help you plan an exercise program to maintain your strength at whatever level is possible.
 Exercise can help your body and mind.

-- Give yourself permission to recognize and express your feelings, such as sadness, anger and frustration.
-You may need to grieve for the energy you have lost.
+- Give yourself permission to recognize and express your feelings, such as sadness, anger, and frustration.

 - Ask for support from family and friends.
 Look for support groups or counseling in your community.
 Your doctor is another important source of help.
 Emotional support is important in coping with a chronic health problem.

 - If your memory and concentration are affected by chronic fatigue, keep lists and make notes to remind yourself of important things.
 Also, give yourself more time for activities that take concentration.
 Medicine may also help you sleep better, which might improve your memory and concentration.